 I tried sneaking into the freezer whenever possible to get a few spoonfuls of green tea ice cream.
 It is said to have been on the Japanese Royal menu during the late 18th and early 19th centuries.
 I can believe it.

 The existence of Japan dates back to prehistoric times.
 There are archaeological finds to confirm this.
 The first reference to the country of Japan was recorded in the Book of Han, a Chinese historical record during the first century AD.
 Throughout the centuries Japan’s rule was passed back and forth between imperial dynasties and military factions with shogun warriors to enforce the law.
 The nexus between Japanese advancements and political power gave way completely to a centralized government ruled by an emperor.
 Today, Japan possesses the oldest heredity monarchy with 125 recorded emperors.

-After WWII, Japan developed its own constitution for a limited monarchy, aka, constitutional monarchy, granting no one absolute power over her.
+After WWII, Japan developed its own constitution for a limited monarchy, aka, constitutional monarchy, granting no one absolute power.
 The modern-day Japanese monarchy functions somewhat as do the monarchs of the British Royal Family.